 GeoCookies might sound delicious, but unfortunately, they aren’t the type of cookies that you can eat.
 GeoCookies are a sophisticated advertising technology that uses the historical location of smartphones to trigger advertising and other actions.
 Here’s everything you need to know about both GeoCookies and GeoFencing, how advertisers use these technologies, and their impact on your own personal location privacy.

 Sometimes, do you feel like your computer and smartphone are spying on you?
 Actually, in a way, they are.
 It’s rarely a coincidence that you are exposed to an ad that directly matches your interests.

 Your computer’s Internet history is full of data called “cookies” that savvy data scientists and ad networks can use to target your device.
 Even things like the color and type of a vehicle in a rental car ad can be customized based on the cookie data in your browsing history.
 Scary right?

-Things get even more interesting when it comes to our location privacy and how much our smartphones share our location data.
-If you have location services turned on, which most of us do so we can use apps like Google Maps, then the location of your smartphone can be captured in a “geofence” and used by advertisers in “geofencing” campaigns.
+Things get even more interesting when it comes to our location privacy and how much our smartphones share our physical location.
+If you have location services turned on, which most of us do so we can use apps like Google Maps, then the location of your smartphone can be captured in a “GeoFence” and used by advertisers in “GeoFencing” campaigns.